Skip to content

 In addition to its feature length and short film competition categories, Cinemalaya also programs CCP's Gawad Alternatibo, an independent film competition citing the best works of Pinoy filmmakers in four categories – Animation, Experimental, Documentary, and Short Feature.

 No word yet on the full list of entries, but this year's theme has been announced — "pasiklab," which means to ignite.
 No word, too, on any exhibition categories this year.
+For more information, visit Gawad Alternatibo's website.

 When and where to watch Cinemalaya films